 When Leonardo crossed paths with hostile Native Americans, his only choice was to go for a swim.
 You’ll find the spot on the Kootenai River between Kalispell and Libby, where there’s a cool view from a swinging bridge.
 But don’t try to re-create the epic waterpark ride down the falls, the largest undammed cascade in the state.
 And forget about spending the night camped out inside a dead horse.
 Instead, book a room at the century-old Kalispell Grand Hotel.

 The filming ran into bad luck when snow started melting early in Canada.
 No problem if you’ve got a Hollywood budget.
-Iñárritu just flew the crew to an equally remote locale where winter was gearing up.
+Iñárritu just flew the crew to an equally remote location where winter was just gearing up.
 Nicknamed the “End of the World,” Ushuaia is a resort town on the Tierra del Fuego archipelago, the southernmost tip of South America.
-The long-awaited Glass-Fitzgerald smackdown occurred along the Olivia River off national highway Route 3.
+The long-awaited fight between Glass and Fitzgerald occurred along the Olivia River near the national highway Route 3.
 In between death throes, the actors stayed at the Arakur eco-luxury hotel on an outcrop high above the city.
 A heated pool and hot tubs with panoramic views awaited them at day’s end.
-While you’re in the neighborhood, make sure to book a trip through the Beagle Channel around the southern tip of South America.
+While you’re in the neighbourhood, make sure to book a trip through the Beagle Channel around the southern tip of South America.